OSDeploy/GitBook/osconfig/advanced-configuration/startps1.md

 ## After

 This looks much nicer.
-My Office 2016 Group will show up after I install it on
+My Office 2016 Group will show up after it is installed, for any new profiles that have been created

 ![](/assets/2018-05-25_12-00-41.png)